MWPainter/Deep-Neuroevolution-With-SharedWeights---Ensembling-A-Better-Solution/README.md

 - Add tensorboardX for plotting
     - And plot lots of things!
     - Use it to debug better
+- Upate extending_out_channels to re-use code from extending_in_channels

 #### Network Transforms Todo